 Date Revision Description August 2011 3.0 Added issue "Standard R-C network cannot be used on RST to extend POR timing" on page 5.
 Clarified issue "General-purpose timer 16-bit Edge Count or Edge Time mode does not load reload value" on page 7 to include Edge-Time mode.
 September 2010 2.10 Added issue "Hibernation module does not operate correctly" on page 5, replacing previous Hibernation module errata items.
 Minor edits and clarifications.
 July 2010 2.9 Added issue "The RTRIS bit in the UARTRIS register is only set when the interrupt is enabled" on page 8.
-June 2010 2.8 Added issue "External reset does not reset the XTAL to PLL Translation (PLLCFG) register" on page 4.
+June 2010 2.8 Added issue "External reset does not reset the XTAL to PLL Translation (PLLCFG) register" on page 5.
 May 2010 2.7 Removed issue "Hibernation Module 4.194304-MHz oscillator supports a limited range of crystal load capacitance values" as it does not apply to this part.
 Minor edits and clarifications.
 April 2010 2.6 Removed issue "Writes to Hibernation module registers sometimes fail" as it does not apply to this part.
 Added issue "Hibernation Module 4.194304-MHz oscillator supports a limited range of crystal load capacitance values."
 Minor edits and clarifications.
-April 2010 2.5 Minor edits and clarifications.
-February 2010 2.4 Added issue "The General-Purpose Timer match register does not function correctly in 32-bit mode" on page 7.
-Jan 2010 2.3 "Hard Fault possible when waking from Sleep or Deep-Sleep modes and Cortex-M3 Debug Access Port (DAP) is enabled" has been removed and the content added to the LM3S1110 data sheet.
+April 2010 2.5 Removed issue "Setting Bit 7 in I2C Master Timer Period (I2CMTPR) register may have unexpected results".
+The data sheet description has changed such that this is no longer necessary.
+Minor edits and clarifications.
+February 2010 2.4 Added issue "The General-Purpose Timer match register does not function correctly in 32-bit mode" on page 8.
+Added issue "Setting Bit 7 in I2C Master Timer Period (I2CMTPR) register may have unexpected results".
+Jan 2010 2.3 "Hard Fault possible when waking from Sleep or Deep-Sleep modes and Cortex-M3 Debug Access Port (DAP) is enabled" has been removed and the content added to the LM3S1601 data sheet.
 Dec 2009 2.2 Started tracking revision history.